vinnie-wu/machine-learning-linear-regress/README.md

 - matplotlib
 - sklearn

-To run the code, please have Jupyter notebook environment installed.
-The code is completely procedural, meaning it can be ran completley sequentially.
+Jupyter notebook environment is required to run the code.